Lloyd Russell-Moyle: LGBT rights, transgender rights and conversion therapy

-In December 2023, Russell-Moyle introduced a bill to ban conversion therapy after failed attempts by the government to introduce such a bill.
-He drafted the bill in public, meeting people from all sides and included key safeguards to protect parents, regulated medical practitioners and free speech but prevented the abusive practice.
-The bill was blocked from proceeding to committee stage in the commons in March 2024 and it did not proceed further.
+In December 2023, Russell-Moyle introduced a Private Member's Bill to prohibit conversion therapy after the Government abandoned plans to legislate in the area.
+The Bill was drafted following consultation with campaigners, faith groups and clinicians and sought to prohibit coercive conversion practices while protecting parents, regulated medical practitioners and freedom of expression.
+The Bill was blocked at its committee stage in March 2024 and did not proceed further.